metricly/metricly-docs/content/getting-started/metric-monitoring.md

 ## 6. Explore the Docs

-Curious to know all you can about our Monitoring platform? the [Alerts & Notifications][6] section of this help site has a comprehensive breakdown of alerts, events, checks, and policies.
+Curious to know all you can about our Capacity Monitoring platform? the [Alerts & Notifications][6] section of this help site has a comprehensive breakdown of alerts, events, checks, and policies.

-[1]: /integrations/aws-integration/aws-CloudFormation-Installation
+[1]: /integrations/aws-integration/aws-cloudformation-installation/
-[2]: /integrations/agents/LINUX-agent/linux-standard-install
+[2]: /integrations/agents/linux-agent/linux-standard-install/
-[3]: /integrations
+[3]: /integrations/
-[4]: /alerts-notifications/policies/create-edit-policies
+[4]: /capacity-monitoring/policies/create-edit-policies/
-[5]: /alerts-notifications/notifications
+[5]: /capacity-monitoring/notifications/
-[6]: /alerts-notifications
+[6]: /capacity-monitoring/
-[7]: /data-visualization/dashboards/create-new-dashboard
+[7]: /dashboards/create-new-dashboard/